WordPress/gutenberg/packages/redux-routine/README.md

 ## API

-### `createMiddleware( controls: ?Object )`
+### `createRuntime( controls: ?Object ): runtime function`

-Create a Redux middleware, given an object of controls where each key is an action type for which to act upon, the value a function which returns either a promise which is to resolve when evaluation of the action should continue, or a value.
+Create a co-routine runtime, given an object of controls where each key is an action type for which to act upon, the value a function which returns either a promise which is to resolve when evaluation of the action should continue, or a value.
 The value or resolved promise value is assigned on the return value of the yield assignment.
 If the control handler returns undefined, the execution is not continued.

+The returned runtime is a function taking the generator to loop throught as a first argument and a callback function called with the unhandled actions as a second argument.

+### `createMiddleware( runtime: function )`

+Create a Redux middleware, given a co-routine runtime function created used the `createRuntime` API, this middleware passes all the generator actions through the runtime and dispatch any unhandled action to the redux store.

 ## Motivation